spmasterman/tutor-directory/README.md

 ----------------

 Most front end text is stored in locale files and outputted via the translation service.
-While its unlikely that the software will be ported to French (etc) it could be by just translating those files.
+While its unlikely that the software will be ported to French (etc) it could be by just duplicating those files, naming them fr instead of en.
+Translating all the text entries (but not the keys!) and set the install locale to fr. eh voila!

 More importantly random requests to name things differently can be relatively quickly executed by just editing these files.
 There are occasional exceptions to text coming via translations - the most obvious is where its embedded in javascript files.
 With some effort this could be pulled out by dumping content into hidden divs.
-Its more effort than I can muster at this point however - and is likely to just add complexity rather than clarity.
+Its more effort than I can muster at this point however, and is likely to just add complexity rather than clarity.

 Translation files: